NREL/OpenStudio-user-documentation/docs/next_steps/openstudio_application_interface.md

 ![New Item](../../img/os_interface/add_example.png "New Item Example")

-*Above: On the "Utility Bill" sub tab select the type of bill you want to add before hitting the add button.*
+*Above: On the "Utility Bill" sub-tab, select the type of bill you want to add before hitting the add button.*

 ![Duplicate](../../img/os_interface/duplicate.png "Drag-and-drop constructions") Duplicate a selected object with this button.